 Yala Train Station

 - Yala Railway Station is 4 km away from Yala Bus Station.

 Yala City is little visited by foreign tourists except as a transport hub on account of a separatist movement which has been engaged in a sporadic armed conflict with the Thai state.
 The separatist movement has no recent history of targeting foreign visitors and there are no specific risks for foreign travellers going there, although many foreign governments advise against travel to Yala.

 There are some interesting things to see in Yala Province, although the city itself will hold little interest to most foreign travellers.
-Amongst the highlights of Yala Province are:
+Among the highlights of Yala Province are:

 - Betong: The district of Betong is the most popular area in Yala Province.
 The city has an interesting temple (Phra Mahathat Chedi Phra Phutthathammaprakat), a massive municipal park (Suan Sut Sayam), hot springs, and a 30 metre high waterfall (Namtok Chaloem Phra Kiat Ro Kao).